matplotlib/matplotlib-extension-cookiecutter/README.md

     If it were homework and you didn't acknowledge would it be cheating?

 If the answer is yes, then you should leave a comment in the code and include a license file in a top level `LICENSE` folder.
+For example, this repo uses code from other projects so their licenses are included in the `LICENSE` folder.